NERSC/sc22-dl-tutorial/README.md

 The `torch.cuda.amp.autocast` context manager handles converting model operations to FP16 where appropriate.

 As a quick note, the A100 GPUs we've been using to report results thus far have been able to benefit from Tensor Core compute via the use of TF32 precision operations, enabled by default for CUDNN and CUBLAS in PyTorch.
 We can measure the benefit of TF32 precision usage on the A100 GPU by temporarily disabling it via setting the environment variable `NVIDIA_TF32_OVERRIDE=0`.
-Running this experiment on Perlmutter using the following command:
+We can run this experiment on Perlmutter by running the following command:
 ```
 $ NVIDIA_TF32_OVERRIDE=0 sbatch -n 1 ./submit_pm.sh --num_epochs 3 --num_data_workers 8 --data_loader_config=dali-lowmem
 ```